Structure of the qualification

 - Working in Partnership in Health and Social Care

-- Physiological Principles for Health and Social Care
+- Safeguarding in Health and Social Care

 Note: Your personal tutor will discuss the specialist units with you, and help you choose.